 There’s also a Q class that covers aftermarket security upgrades that don’t fall into classes 1-7.
 This includes locks and alarms that aren’t approved by Thatcham.

-How do alarms and immobilisers impact my car insurance policy?
+How do alarms, trackers and immobilisers impact my car insurance policy?

-The higher the level of security you have, the more difficult your car is to steal – or at least the bigger a deterrent it becomes.
+The higher the level of security you have, the more difficult your car is to steal.
+This should mean you pay less for your car insurance.

-If you want to beef up your security even more, consider keeping your car in a garage overnight.
-You can also take a look these tips on lowering your car insurance costs.
+If you want to enhance your security even more, consider keeping your car in a garage overnight.
+You can also take a look at our tips on cutting the cost of car insurance.